 MyPerfectResume’s resume templates, resume and cover letter builder is available for $2.95 for two weeks or $5.95 a month.
 They have over 15 different templates to choose from, that all look like variations of this:

 These resume templates may be a good option for anyone looking for an easy-to-use way to build a resume that allows you to even insert keywords and action verbs to help describe your job skills and job experiences.
 Their website also offers a variety of tips and tricks on how to get your resume noticed.

 Super Resume offers 12 different basic resume templates, mostly in traditional styles.
 You can start from scratch by entering your resume information in their system or by uploading a document of your own.
 The download options for your resume include Microsoft Word, Adobe PDF and HTML for those of you planning to put your resume online.
-Their service costs under $2 for 14 day access.
+Their service costs under $2 for 14-day access.

 More Stylish Resume Templates and Resume Builder Tools

 Another provider to consider is Resumonk.
-Resumunk’s resume templates include free resume layouts as well as 17 premium templates available for an annual subscription of $19.
+Resumonk’s resume templates include free resume layouts as well as 17 premium templates available for an annual subscription of $49.
 These templates can be downloaded in Microsoft Word or PDF.
 You can also build your resume on their site starting with the data you already have in your LinkedIn profile.
 They also allow you to store your resume on a dedicated URL you can use to send around if you become a customer.